AikidoSec/github-actions-workflow/README.md

 Optional fields:
 - `fail-on-timeout`: Determines wether the workflow should respond with `FAILED` in case the scans timed out after 2 minutes.
 - `fail-on-dependency-scan`: Determines wether Aikido should validate on dependency scans.
 - `fail-on-sast-scan`: Determines wether Aikido should validate on SAST scans.
+This is available in all [paid plans](https://www.aikido.dev/pricing)
 - `fail-on-secrets-scan`: Determines wether Aikido should validate on secrets scans.
+This is available in all [paid plans](https://www.aikido.dev/pricing)
 - `from-severity`: Determines on which (minimum) severity Aikido should respond with `FAILED`.
 This value can be one of `LOW`, `MEDIUM`, `HIGH`, `CRITICAL`.

 ## Contributing